Redundancy

 High-level steps are:

-- Create a new line and set ITPS Domain Name to the Revolution primary server.
+- Create a new line and set ITPS Domain Name to the OneAlert primary server.
 Use the defaults for everything else.
 Make sure you leave Check OOS enabled.
 Create another new line and set ITPS Domain Name to the secondary server.

 - Create a new ARS – Delete the short codes added by default.
 Add a new short code and set the Line Group ID to the line number assigned to the secondary server when you created the new line above.
 Create another ARS, same as you did the first one, but this time set the Line Group ID to the line number assigned to the primary server and set the Alternate Route Priority level to the ARS you just created for the secondary servers.